jonagill/GreatNorthwestBakingShow/README.md

 ## Contact

-Jon Gill is the author of The Great Northwest Baking Show (hi!).
+Jon Gill is the author of The Great Northwest Baking Show and its sequel, [The Outer Rim](https://github.com/jonagill/OuterRim) (hi!).
 Feel free to reach out with any questions or thoughts you have, either via [email](mailto:jon@jonagill.com) or [Twitter](http://twitter.com/TheJonAGill).